As of July 13, 2006

 What is Rhode Island Most Wanted?

-The Rhode Island Most Wanted web site was created in April of 2005 to aid in the identification of unknown suspects by publishing photographs taken during crimes.
+The Rhode Island Most Wanted (RIMW) web site was created in April of 2005 to aid in the identification of unknown suspects by publishing photographs taken during crimes.
 Although we receive some photos of suspects whose identities are known, and occasionally receive sketches, we are designed for the posting of surveillance images.

 The RIMW staff are members of the Rhode Island State Fusion Center.
 They include sworn members of the Rhode Island State Police and retired law enforcement officers employed as intelligence analysts.